 - Optional: 1 scallion (cut into 1-inch pieces)

 - 12 large free-range eggs (boiled and peeled)

 - 1/2 cup to 1 cup kimchi (depending on your taste)

 - 1 (32-ounce) glass jar (washed and dried)

 Place a layer of kimchi in the bottom of the jar, then carefully drop 2 to 3 eggs on top.

 Using chopsticks or a fork, place another layer of pieces of kimchi over the eggs, then add another 2 to 3 eggs on top.

 Repeat until all the eggs are used, with the kimchi evenly distributed between the layers.

-Pour in the brine until the eggs are just covered.
-Save any extra brine for quick-pickling anything.
+Pour in the white and seasoned rice vinegars until the eggs are just covered.

 Tightly cap the jar and refrigerate for at least 24 hours, then consume within a week.